mostafa-k-m/Fishers-Linear-Discriminant/README.md

 # Fisher's Linear Discriminant
-### This is a project made to practice _NU CIT-651_ machine learning course's curriculum.

 In this project, a FisherLD class was created from scratch.
 It can be used to project data points C-1 reduced dimensions where C is the number of classes as long as C <= 3.
 It can also classify new points regardless of C and number of features.
 However higher values will affect accuracy.